CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 </br>
 </br>

+Often we use the notation "HH:MM" for a time to denote the fact that the first 2 digits represent hours and then the digits after the ":" represent the minutes.

 ### 🧩 Problem

-Let's suppose we have the following problem: given any time in 24 hour clock, we want to format it as a 12 hour clock time.
+Let's pose a problem: given any time in 24 hour clock, we want to format it as a 12 hour clock time.
-To achieve this goal, we're going to implement a function `formatAs12HourClock` that will take any string representing the time in 24 hour clock and convert it to the corresponding time in 12 hour clock.
+To achieve this goal, we're going to implement a function `formatAs12HourClock`.

+> `formatAs12HourClock` is a function that should take any string representing the time in 24 hour clock and return the corresponding time in 12 hour clock.
-> Given any string input representing a 24 hour clock time,
-> when this input is passed to `formatAs12HourClock`,
+> Examples:
+>       `formatAs12HourClock("09:00")` should return `"09:00 am"`
-> it should return the time in 12 hour clock format
+>      `formatAs12HourClock("14:00")` should return `"2:00 pm"`

 ### ⚖️ Comparing output with expectation

-Given the problem we stated above, whenever we call `formatAs12HourClock` we expect it to return a particular value.
+Whenever we call `formatAs12HourClock` we expect it to return a particular value.
-For example, we expect `formatAs12HourClock("08:00")` to have a return value of `"08:00 am"`.
+For example, we expect `formatAs12HourClock("08:00")` to return `"08:00 am"`.

 We can call functions and log their return values to the console.
 However we can also **compare** 2 values.

-We can compare the value `formatAs12HourClock("08:00")` with the expected output of `"08:00 am"` and ask: **are these 2 values the same?**
+We can compare the value `formatAs12HourClock("08:00")` with the expected output of `"08:00 am"` and ask: **are these 2 values the same?** This is very useful whenever we want to check that our code behaves in the way we expect.

 To compare 2 expressions and check if they have the same value, we can use a **comparison operator**.
-In particular we can use the strict equality operator `===`.
+In particular we can use the strict equality operator `===`, a comparison operator used to check if 2 values are the same.

 We can write an expression as follows:

 ```js